roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 It is optional as some students may have been taught Python already.
 It is worth confirming this with students, as the vast majority of them will need to participate.

-- *Ensure programming software is installed on computers*
+- *TASK: Ensure programming software is installed on computers*

 ##### Robot Programming Lab

 This lab teaches the subset of Python specific to our Robot API.
 It usually uses a simulator of some kind.

-- *Setup the Simulator for this years game.*
+- *TASK: Setup the Simulator for this years game.*
-- *Distribute simulator*
+- *TASK: Distribute simulator*

 ##### Electronics Workshop

 This workshop guides students through some basic principles of Electronics and building some sensors for use on their robotics.

-- *Update Electronics Workshop Activities*
+- *TASK: Update Electronics Workshop Activities*
-- *Purchase components for electronics workshop*
+- *TASK: Purchase components for electronics workshop*
-- *Confirm with ECS Labs that we can use any required components.*
+- *TASK: Confirm with ECS Labs that we can use any required components.*
-- *Print Electronics Workshop Handouts.*
+- *TASK: Print Electronics Workshop Handouts.*
-- *Pack components for electronics workshop*
+- *TASK: Pack components for electronics workshop*

 ### Wednesday